dreadflopp/dreads_modlist_patches/README.md

 1. Tick the checkbox *Build Morphs*.
 1. Click the button *Build* to build the body.
 1. Click on the spyglass at the field Group filter and choose *Choose groups*.
-1. Check the following and click ok: *CBBE vanilla outfits, Frankly HD, WTF Wayfare Coat CBBE*.
+1. Check the following and click ok: *Black Sacrament, CBBE vanilla outfits, Frankly HD, Lustmord, WTF Wayfare Coat CBBE*.
 1. Click the button *Batch build…*
 1. Click *build* to build armor meshes.
 1. Make sure no physics options are checked.
 Check all Frankly options.
 Click *ok* and close BodySlide.